Category - Boilers

 Boiler flue maintenance

-The boiler flue should be regularly maintained as part of the entire heating system.
-Thus, you should have the entire system serviced and cleaned at least once a year.
-Discover more about a BOXT boiler service and get your service booked today!
+The boiler flue should be regularly maintained as part of the entire heating system, so you should have the whole system serviced and cleaned at least once a year.
+Discover more about a BOXT boiler service and get your service booked today.

 Tags